acoastalfog/sinai-ventilator-components/README.md

-**CURRENT VERSION: [v1.2].
-[FOLDER](https://github.com/acoastalfog/sinai-ventilator-components/blob/master/v1.2).
-[README](https://github.com/acoastalfog/sinai-ventilator-components/blob/master/v1.2/README.md).
-Instructions in the current version's README file should be followed.**
+**CURRENT VERSION: [v1.2](https://github.com/acoastalfog/sinai-ventilator-components/blob/master/v1.2).
+Instructions in the current version's folder should be followed, together with the supplied protocol.**

 **NOTE 2020-04-01: *We have split version tracking in this project into folders.
 Each version contains its own `README.md` file, together with the Mount Sinai protocol, STEP, STL, and Fusion360 component files, prototyping instructions, and walk-throughs.***